peter-otoole/croner/README.md

   -h, --help            Show help                                      [boolean]
 ```

-# Testing
+## Testing

 Currently, croner does not have any unit tests.
 All tests are manual and all edge cases are not covered.
 If an issue is found, please report it.

-# Support
+## Support

 Currently, croner is only supported on Windows OS.
 Linux support is planned.

-# Warnings
+## Warnings

-1. Before running croner on any set of picutres, create a copy of the folder as the changes may not be reversable.
+1. Before running croner on any set of pictures, create a copy of the folder as the changes may not be reversible.

 2. See issue "Issue 1 - Bursts sorted out of order"

-# Current known Issues
+## Current known Issues

-## Issue 1 - Bursts sorted out of order
+### Issue 1 - Bursts sorted out of order

 There is an issue with sorting burst shots - EXIF records to "second" accuracy, not "millisecond" accuracy, and therefore if there are more than one image with the same timestamp (down to the second), they can be sorted out of order.
 Future versions will fix this.

-# License
+## License

 See license.txt (https://github.com/peter-otoole/croner/blob/master/license.txt)